kennytilton/mxtodomvc/README.md

 ````clojure
 A <= (fn [] (+ 42 B C))))
 ````
-What does it mean for `B` to tell `A`? `B` has `A` compute a new value.
+What does it mean for `B` to tell `A`? `B` makes `A` compute a new value, *causing* it to change.

-What happens when `A` computes a new value? `A` itself might have its own dependent properties to tell, or `A` might want to tell the world outside the connected graph of properties.
-To this end, Matrix lets us define "on-change" *observers*.
+What happens when `A` computes a new value? `A` might have its own dependent properties to tell. `A` might also want to affect the world outside the connected graph of properties.
+> "On the other hand, effects are marvelous because they move the app forward." - [re-frame intro](https://github.com/Day8/re-frame)

-> A Web game app may use a CLJS map to model a Romulan warship and a paired DOM element to render it.
+A Web game app may use a CLJS map to model a Romulan warship and a paired DOM element to render it.
 If `A` is the `:cloaked` property of the map warship, the "hidden" attribute of the DOM warship needs to be added or removed.
 An observer updates the DOM.
+To this end, Matrix lets us define "on-change" *observers*.

 > [observer](https://dictionary.cambridge.org/dictionary/english/observer): noun.
 UK: /əbˈzɜː.vər/, US: /əbˈzɝː.vɚ/  A person who watches what happens but has no active part in it.

-Many reactive libraries use the term observer differently; when `A` is a function of `B`, they refer to `A` as an "observer" of `B`.
-Reagent uses the verb "watch".
-Indeed, the GoF pattern is called ["Observer"](https://en.wikipedia.org/wiki/Observer_pattern).

-Matrix usage conforms to the dictionary meaning: observers are *monitors* of the graph of properties, not participants.
-They act outside the graph.
+Observers are *monitors* of the dataflow between a graph of properties, not participants in that flow.
+They act, but they act outside the dataflow graph.

+#### lifting
+What about X, Y, and Z? i.e., Properties from existing libraries that know nothing about Matrix?
+We like the dataflow paradigm, so we write whatever "glue" code it takes to wire existing libraries with dataflow.
+We call this "lifting" libraries into the Matrix.
+Lifting mxWeb required about two thousand lines of code.
+We will see several examples below of lifting.

 #### matrix?
 `A` might not be a simple, descriptive property such as "cloaked". `A` might be `K` for "kids" and hold the child nodes of some parent; thus the very population of our application model can change with events.
 We call this dynamic population of communicating nodes a *matrix*.

 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

-Simply by propagating change between properties and to the outside world, the Matrix library brings to life declarative application models.
-The movies were fun, but *that* Matrix sapped energy from humans to feed the machines.
-Mr. Hickey, a careful man with the dictionary, might disapprove the misconstruction.
+Simply by propagating change between properties and to the outside world, the Matrix library brings to life declaratively coded application models.

-What about X, Y, and Z?
-Properties from existing libraries that know nothing about Matrix?
-Because applications that run reliably by themselves are so much simpler to build and maintain, we write whatever "glue" code it takes to wire external systems with datadlow.
-We call this "lifting" libraries into the Matrix. mxWeb required about two thousand lines of code.
+#### Really?
 Can we really program this way?
-This [Algebra](https://tiltonsalgebra.com/#) application matrix consists of about twelve hundred `A`s and `B`s, and extends into a Postgres database.
+This [Algebra](https://tiltonsalgebra.com/#) app consists of about twelve hundred `A`s and `B`s, and extends into a Postgres database.
 Everything runs under matrix control.
 It lifts Qooxdoo JS, MathJax, Postgres and more.
 The average number of dependencies for one value is a little more than one, and the deepest dependency chain is about a dozen.
 On complex dispays of many math problems, a little over a thousand values are dependent on other values.

 #### Related work
 > "Derived Values, Flowing" -- the [re-frame](https://github.com/Day8/re-frame/blob/master/README.md) tag-line